 Bone, a hard tissue forming the body’s skeleton, is often prone to damage and fractures, due to increasing age of patients, traumas, accidents, intensive and improperly performed physical activity, or diseases.
 Globally, it is considered to be the second most commonly transplanted tissue.
 Conventional strategies for the replacement of damaged bone tissue include the use of auto-, allo-, and xenografts [1–5].
 In spite of many favorable features of these techniques, they also possess many drawbacks, which highly restrict their use.
 For this reason, bone tissue engineering (BTE) – a modern therapeutical approach – is constantly being developed.
 Every year various bone scaffolds are designed in order to achieve products which will meet the requirements for biomaterials intended for BTE applications [6–9].

 The fundamental feature of bone scaffolds is biocompatibility, i.e., compatibility with biological fluids, cells, and tissues.
 Thus, a biocompatible biomaterial cannot be overly cytotoxic (locally and systemically), genotoxic, immunogenic, mutagenic, cancerogenic or thrombogenic.
-Moreover, a biocompatible biomaterial should have osteoinductive and osteoconductive properties as well as should undergo osseointegration with surrounding bone tissue [10–14].
-Osteoinductivity is defined as the biomaterial’s ability to promote new bone formation via molecular and mechanical stimuli as well as capacity to recruit osteoprogenitor cells and promote their differentiation towards osteogenic cells.
-Osteoconductivity is determined as biomaterial’s ability to promote adhesion and proliferation of osteoblasts as well as support creation of extracellular matrix (ECM) on its surface by these cells.
-In turn, a bioactive biomaterial has the ability to form apatite layer on its surface, which enables tight connection between scaffold and bone (i.e., osseointegration) [15–18].
-The aforementioned properties strictly depends on biomaterial’s composition and its structural, physicochemical as well as mechanical properties [19].
+Moreover, a biocompatible biomaterial should have osteoinductive and osteoconductive properties as well as undergoing osseointegration with surrounding bone tissue [10–14].
+Osteoinductivity is defined as the biomaterial’s ability to promote new bone formation via molecular and mechanical stimuli as well as its capacity to recruit osteoprogenitor cells and promote their differentiation towards osteogenic cells.
+Osteoconductivity is determined as a biomaterial’s ability to promote adhesion and proliferation of osteoblasts as well as support creation of extracellular matrix (ECM) on its surface by these cells.
+In turn, a bioactive biomaterial has the ability to form an apatite layer on its surface, which enables a tight connection between scaffold and bone (i.e., osseointegration) [15–18].
+The aforementioned properties strictly depend on a biomaterial’s composition and its structural, physicochemical as well as mechanical properties [19].